vtsyvina/CliqueSNV/README.md

 the runtime on powerful machines
 - Better handling of inputs with diverse quasispecies population(when pair-wise distances are >25-30 SNPs and many haplotypes within the sample)
 - Output settings to console and to output file

+1.5.1
+- Start haplotypes from 1 in fasta output

 ## Any questions
 With any questions. please, contact: v.tsyvina@gmail.com